wacncontent/CustomizeTool/addCommentOutput/articles/partner-twilio-ruby-how-to-use-voice-sms.md

         "Hello Monkey!"
     end

 At this point you should be able the run the command `ruby web.rb -p 5000`.
 This will spin-up a small web server on port 5000.
 You should be able to browse to this app in your browser by visiting the URL you set-up for your Azure VM.
-Once you can reach your web app in the browser, you're ready to start building a Twilio app.
+Once you can reach your web site in the browser, you're ready to start building a Twilio app.

 ## <a id="configure_app"></a>Configure Your Application to Use Twilio
-You can configure your web app to use the Twilio library by updating your `Gemfile` to include this line:
+You can configure your web site to use the Twilio library by updating your `Gemfile` to include this line:

     gem 'twilio-ruby'